ayan-011/Auto-commits/README.md

 1. **Open your browser** and navigate to `http://localhost:3000`

-2. **Enter a GitHub username** in the input field
+2. **Enter a GitHub username** in the input field (your own username)

-3. **Select a repository** from the list of available repositories
+3. **Select a repository** from the list of available repositories (choose a repository you own or have write access to)

-4. **View daily commits** - the app will display 10 random commits from your selected repository
+4. **Watch commits being created** - the app will create 10 actual commits in your repository

-5. **Manual refresh** - click "Refresh Now" to fetch commits immediately
+5. **Check your GitHub profile** - the commits will appear in your contribution graph

+## Important Notes

+- **Repository Ownership**: You must own the repository or have write access to create commits
+- **GitHub Token**: Required for creating actual commits.
+Without a token, the app can only fetch existing commits
+- **Rate Limiting**: GitHub API has rate limits.
+The app includes delays between commits to avoid hitting limits
+- **Commit Messages**: Commits use realistic messages like "Update documentation", "Fix minor bugs", etc.

 ## API Endpoints